aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

         cvaas:
 ```

-## Create a folder under group_vars named CVAAS and add a file "cvaas_auth.yml".
+## Create a folder under group_vars named "CVAAS" and add a file named "cvaas_auth.yml".
 Your file should look similar to this:

 ```text
 ansible_host: www.arista.io